IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-pinning.md

 ## Pinning Limitations

-*   Setting column widths in percentage (%) explicitly makes the {ComponentTitle} body and header content to be misaligned when there are pinned columns.
-For column pinning to function correctly the column widths should be in pixels (px) or auto-assigned by the {ComponentTitle}.
+*   Setting column widths in percentage (%) explicitly makes the `{ComponentTitle}` body and header content to be misaligned when there are pinned columns.
+For column pinning to function correctly the column widths should be in pixels (px) or auto-assigned by the `{ComponentTitle}`.

 <!-- Angular -->
 <!-- ComponentStart: Grid -->